 The property would benefit from some modernisation throughout and offers fantastic potential to extend or alter the internal layout; subject to the relevant planning permissions.

-The property enjoys a right of way over the farm track drive and there is plenty of space to create an ample parking area within the boundary of the cottage.
+The property is accessed via farm track drive and there is plenty of space to create an ample parking area within the boundary of the cottage (subject to relevant permissions).
 The rear garden is a delight with a large expanse of lawn, hedgerow borders and is a blank canvas for keen gardeners.
 The home is positioned in a private and peaceful location.

 May Hill is a familiar landmark seen for many miles around, with its near circular distinctive stand of pine trees, and at its summit the highest point of West Gloucestershire and on a clear day you can see up to 12 other counties, the hill was enclosed by an act of parliament in 1873 and passed into the care of the National Trust in 1935.
 Also, home to the popular Glass House Inn a charming red brick public house on the slopes of May Hill, the village also has a local village hall.